alexyan06/Perch/README.md

 # Perch

-A desktop app that watches your active work session, classifies what you're actually doing against a task you declared at the start (on-task / distraction / drift), and nudges you back on track through an always-on-top mascot companion — draggable out of the way, snappable to a corner, or generated from your own photo — whose expression _is_ the notification (see [below](#the-mascot-companion)).
-At the end of a session you get a locally-computed breakdown of on-task vs. distracted time and where the time went, no AI call required for that part, plus a rolling trends view across your last 7 days of sessions.
+A desktop focus companion.
+Start a session with the thing you mean to work on, and Perch compares your active activity with that task (on-task / distraction / drift).
+An always-on-top mascot responds in real time with a clear, state-first nudge: stay on task, or get back to it.
+The mascot can be moved out of the way, snapped to a corner, or generated from your own photo.

+When a session ends, Perch shows a locally computed breakdown of on-task vs. distracted time and where the time went—no AI call is needed for the summary— plus a rolling seven-day trends view.

 Full product spec: [`docs/PRD.md`](docs/PRD.md).